WojciechMula/man-intrinsics/README.rst

 This repository contains a python script which creates a set of Unix manual pages.
 It uses data from *Intrinsics Guide* and optionally from `uops.info`__.
-The latter provides detailed parameters of CPU instructions for various architectures.
+The latter provides detailed parameters of CPU instructions (latency, throughput, port usage) for various Intel architectures.

 __ http://uops.info/